pingswept/me30-website/content/logistics/syllabus.md

 ## Assignments and grading

-Grades will be based mostly on your project work, but also on a few short quizzes.
+Grades will be based entirely on your project work.
+There will also be a few short quizzes, which will be ungraded.
-Projects (4) - 90% of course grade
+Projects (4) - 100% of course grade
-Quizzes (3) - 10% of course grade
+Quizzes (3) - 0% of course grade

-### Projects (70%)
+### Projects (100%)

 Each project will be worth 7 points, and then scaled by the number of weeks allocated to complete the project.
 (So a project 4 weeks in duration is worth twice as much as a project 2 weeks in duration.)
 For each day (or fraction thereof) a project is late, you will lose 1 point (before scaling), so a project that is 1 week late is worth 0 points.
 To receive credit for a project, your project must also meet the project requirements, which are published at the start of the project.
 For example, if a project requires fabrication of a PCB, and you don't make one, you lose credit, roughly in proportion to the fraction of the requirements unsatisfied.
 For group projects with N people per group, you should do roughly 1/N of the work.